yaambe/DATE-Test/README.md

-Keep the pickle files in the same direcotry as the python file.
+Keep the pickle files in the same directory as the python file.

 # assuming python is intalled...